How to Teach Yourself Piano at Home

-So, you want to learn piano.
-It’s one of the most versatile instruments, and learning how to teach yourself piano will surely serve you in other areas of your life.
-If you’re truly committed to playing this instrument, use this guide to get started.
+The piano is one of the most versatile instruments, and learning it will serve you well in other areas of life.
+If you’re truly committed to playing this instrument, use this learning guide to get started.

 You can’t learn how to teach yourself piano if you don’t have one!
 Even if there’s a public place where you have access to a piano, it’s far better if you have one in the privacy of your home.
 That means it’s time to make an investment.